Cicko/Computencio/README.md

 ![](layers.jpg)

 Each layer is known by different game levels.
 Also this game is very extensible thanks to the __open / close__ principle.
-In the __HowToContribute.md__ file is explained very well how to contribute to this game.
+In the __HowToContribute.md__ file is explained very well different ways to contribute to this game, is highly recommended to read this file if it's the first time you want to contribute to a software project.

 ### About this repo